nbinwal/redhat-event/README.md

 # redhat-event

-# Implementation Guide: UPI Anomaly Detection on OpenShift (Red Hat Hackathon 2025)
+# Implementation Guide: UPI Anomaly Detection on OpenShift

 1. **Set up the OpenShift environment:** After receiving cluster credentials, log into your OpenShift cluster.
 For example, use the OpenShift CLI: